About Corpus Christi, Texas

 Corpus Christi Museum of Science and History: Appropriate for all ages, this display of South Texas-specific natural and cultural history is detailed in a variety of exhibits.
 The reptile display, children’s area, and cargo retrieved from shipwrecks are highlights not to be missed.

-Aransas National Wildlife Refuge: Located alongside the Texas Gulf, this 70,000-acre wildlife reserve is only 50 miles outside of Corpus Christi.
+Aransas National Wildlife Refuge: Located alongside the Texas Gulf, this 70,000-acre wildlife reserve is only 50 miles The Art Museum of South Texasof Corpus Christi.
 It features freshwater ponds, grasslands, salt marshes, expansive tidal flats, and numerous walking trails.
 Wildlife includes various species of birds, snakes, alligators, and the endangered whooping crane.
 Those looking for even more can visit the petting zoo, the plant life, and exotic animals at the Corpus Christi Zoo.

 The Art Museum of South Texas: Located along the city’s waterfront, The Art Museum of South Texas is for all of those looking for a cultural experience.
 The space hosts musical and theaterical performances, on-site dining, educational programs, studios belonging to local artists, and seven interesting galleries.

 Seeking luxury accommodations once your private jet has arrived in Corpus Christi?
 Travelers can find a great selection of hotels in Corpus Christi.
 A few to consider include:

 - La Quinta Inn & Suites, Corpus Christi